lukereding/book_notes/notes_on_the_managers_path.md

   - Comes down to trust and control
   - If you make all the decisions for someone, not only do you deprive them of growth, but autonomy is a key element of motivation

+- Avoiding conflict
+  - No one is going to feel secure or knows what's going to happen next if no one takes responsibility for decisions and sets direction
+  - Don't rely on consensus voting; establish processes to depersonalize decisions

 ## interesting quotations

 > the most mundane work can turn into a source of pride when you understand how it contributes to the overall success of your company